 We meet together in our circle time to build community and relationships.
 This includes things like discussing our morning, singing, movement, talking about issues in the classroom, or planning collaborative projects.
 In a Reggio Emilia preschool, the students’ input is all important.

-We go outside rain or shine an hour every day to explore in open ended play and specific projects.
+We go outside rain or shine for up to an hour every day to explore in open ended play and specific projects.
 Students may also invited to go on a nature walk or explore our community garden plot.
 Nature is also brought into the indoor classroom as much as possible.

-Students are invited to sit and enjoy a healthy, school- provided snack.
+Students switch classrooms and are invited to sit and enjoy a healthy, school- provided snack.
 We strive to have a joyful mealtime together and further build friendships.

-More Reggio Emilia-influenced, student interest-driven provocations are presented to learners as an invitation for curiosity, imagination and exploration.
+More Reggio Emilia-influenced, student interest-driven provocations are presented in the second classroom to learners as an invitation for curiosity, imagination and exploration.

 Children and teachers gather and discuss what we learned for the day and how students responded to their activities.
 More questions will be formulated here to explore the following day, and after the students go home teachers brainstorm how to respond to the students’ interests with new or continuing provocations for the next school day.